always-developing/alwaysdeveloping-website-src/input/posts/dailydrop/2022/09/26-lazy-injection/index.md

 });
 ```

-Executing the code and calling the endpoint results in the following (example output):
+Executing the code and calling the endpoint, results in the following (example output):

 ``` terminal
 In Lazy<IDatabaseAccess> implementation factory